-There are opportunities for a fantastic picnic party and spectacular horse riding.
+There are possibilities for a fantastic picnic party and spectacular horse riding.
 Brantley Lake is sparkling with opportunities for boating, kayaking, canoeing, and fishing.
 Brantley Lake is the oasis to the desert of Brantley Lake State Park and is the most visited tourist spot in the park.
 You won’t help but admire the gorgeous skies with seasonal events like kite flying and Star Party.

 RV Rentals in Brantley Lake State Park